thabonzimande/InvoiceTextExtractor/README.md

 # InvoiceTextExtractor
-OCR model design to detect and extract text from an image or PDF
+A simple OCR model designed to detect and extract text from an image or PDF.